DANCING PANDAS

 In our opinion the train is the best way to get here and travel around the country.
 Trains are quite modern, inexpensive and reliable.

-In addition, most of the borders are open and a driver can inexpensively transport between neighboring countries.
+In addition, most of the borders are open and a driver can inexpensively transport you between neighboring countries.
 The drive from Dushanbe, Tajikistan to Samarkand is only 297 km and around 5 hours.
 A stop in the Fann Mountains is highly recommended.

 PRO TIP: Book your train travel between Tashkent and Samarkand a few days in advance as these tickets sell out quickly.
 I was able to pay online with a North American credit card.